tzhhhh123/HC-STVG/README.md

 # HC-STVG
 ***We Update the HC-STVG2.0 Dataset, which is now used for the [PIC workshop](http://picdataset.com/challenge/task/hcvg/) in CVPR 2021.***

+We  have added data and cleaned the labels in HC-STVG to build the **HC-STVG2.0**.

 The HC-STVG Dataset.
 The duration of all videos is 20s.

 ## Introduction